aregsar/alwaysdeployed/index.md

 ## 3- Small Incremental changes should be continuously deployed to production

-Application features should always be developed incrementally preferably using [Endpoint Driven Development](https://alwaysdeployed.com/endpoint-driven-development), with each endpoint preferably controlled by a feature toggle.
+Application features should always be developed incrementally using [Endpoint Driven Development](https://alwaysdeployed.com/endpoint-driven-development), with each endpoint controlled by a feature toggle.

 Once an endpoints functionality is completely developed and the endpoint passes all endpoint tests it should be integrated into the master branch using [Trunk based development](https://trunkbaseddevelopment.com/).
 The new version of the master branch should immediatly be deployed to the secure production environment.